 To help accomplish this mission, the Society maintains:

-- A facility in which to archive and preserve appropriate documents and photographs.
+- A Heritage Center in which to archive and preserve appropriate documents and photographs.

 - A facility to provide museum space for display of historical artifacts and images.